TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/network_scenario_format.md

 > and speed from the service table.

 > [!Warning]
-> If you set a speed to 0, weather or not if the TTF uses line speed, the line will be ignored from the alt file for that time period.
+> If you set a speed to 0, whether or not if the TTF uses line speed, the line will be ignored from the alt file for that time period.
 > If there is no record of the line in the service table, _**then the line will be deleted**_!